 “I guess I’m just good at playing repressed individuals.
 I’m lucky because those are often the roles that catch people’s eyes.
 It’s the Steve McQueen element, all that bubbling energy bottled up inside.
 It’s a very compelling quality on the screen.
 I’ve been lucky that I seem to be able to pull it off.
 Of course, the two roles are polar opposites.
 Winters was a lion-hearted hero, a leader of men.
 Soames is anything but.
 Soames is a pathetic man in many ways.”

-Oh my, my, my, my… This comparison is amazing just because of the common element Damian finds in these two characters that he played back to back: Steve McQueen who Damian will bring to life on big screen in Quentin Tarantino’s latest movie Once Upon A Time in Hollywood.
-You can see our first look at the movie here.
+Oh my, my, my, my… This comparison is amazing just because of the common element Damian finds in these two characters that he played back to back: Steve McQueen whom Damian brings to life on big screen in Quentin Tarantino’s latest movie Once Upon A Time in Hollywood.
+You can see Gingersnap’s review of the movie here.
 Cheers!